 In the work I do within organisations, teams that feel that leadership is visible and approachable tend to be more collaborative.
 They are also more motivated to solve problems and love their job.

 Often, a lot of leaders believe that visible leadership is about being seen.
 It's only one part of the equation.
 Leadership visibility also means making information and work more visible for those both in, and outside, their team.
-Let’s unpack six visible leadership examples that I talk about in my detail in my book, Trusted to Thrive:
+Let’s unpack six visible leadership examples that I talk about in my detail in my book, Trusted to Thrive: get a free chapter)